-Stock Offerings-On January 30, 2013, the Company completed an initial public offering (the "Offering") and, after the exercise of the underwriters' overallotment option on February 21, 2013, issued a total of 11.6 million shares of common stock in exchange for \$233.3 million, net of offering costs including \$1.6 million expensed in 2012.
-The Company used the proceeds of the Offering, as well as certain amounts from the 2013 refinancing discussed below, to repay the principal and accumulated interest under its senior notes outstanding on January 30, 2013.
+Stock Offerings-On January 30, 2013, the Company completed an initial public offering (the "Offering") and issued a total of 11.6 million shares of common stock in exchange for \$233.3 million, net of offering costs including \$1.6 million expensed in 2012.
+The Company used the proceeds of the Offering, as well as certain amounts from a 2013 debt refinancing, to repay the principal and accumulated interest under its senior notes outstanding on January 30, 2013.
+The Company also authorized 25 million shares of undesignated preferred stock for issuance.